-Obese children have higher stress hormone levels than normal-weight peersDecember 18th, 2013 in Overweight and Obesity /
+Obese children have higher stress hormone levels than normal-weight peersDecember 18, 2013 in Medicine & Health / Overweight and Obesity

 Obese children naturally produce higher levels of a key stress hormone than their normal weight peers, according to new research accepted for publication in The Endocrine Society's Journal of Clinical Endocrinology & Metabolism.